Archives Home

 Related Collections at MoMA and Elsewhere

-Within the Museum Archives, see also the Department of Circulating Exhibitions records and the Registrar exhibition files, "M.C.
-Acquisitions/Theatre Arts" files (6 folders); object files in the Department of Drawings may also be relevant.
-Some Museum Dance Archives material was transferred to New York Public's Performing Arts Library (now at Lincoln Center).
+Within the MoMA Archives, see also the Department of Circulating Exhibitions Records and The Museum of Modern Art Exhibition Records; object files in the Department of Drawings and Prints may also be relevant.

 Administrative Information